chrisberry4545/angular-cli-file-generator/README.md

 Outputs the required files for the relevent class type in a folder with the given className.

 E.g
-    - snippet my-home-page -t component
+    - angular-gen my-home-page -t component

 Will create a new folder my-home-page, which contains 5 files
     my-home-page.component.scss